qlik-oss/core-assisted-prescription-auth/README.md

 # Authentication service

+# This project has been deprecated
+The project will be kept here for reference only.
+The repo will not be continuously updated and supported.

 **NOTE: This repository contains an example service for the [Qlik Core Assisted Prescription](https://github.com/qlik-oss/core-assisted-prescription) use case.**

 ## Status